Smarter Better Internet

-Max Home and Max Epic are both satellite-based Internet connectivity solutions, provided by Paratus Telecom– formerly known as Maxwell Technology.
+Max Home, Max H4, Mac Pro and Max Epic are all satellite-based Internet connectivity solutions, provided by Paratus Telecom– formerly known as Maxwell Technology.
 Both solutions are Satellite technology, that make use of satellites at geo-stationary orbits about the earth’s surface (at a height of approximately 36 000 kilometers) to provide you with reliable, fast Internet access.

 The equipment installed at your premises communicate directly with the orbiting satellites and therefore require no towers, masts or terrestrial infrastructure.

 The solution that will be installed at your premises , through which you will get access to the Internet, comprises of a satellite dish, a satellite modem and a wireless router.
 In cases where you require telephone connectivity( Max Epic only) for voice communications, a VOIP capable phone instrument will need to be supplied.
 This phone connects to the internet and makes use of data to create a voice call- refer to latency described below.

 Satellite Broadband is the ideal service for anyone who cannot rely upon a terrestrial connection being available.
 It is independent of distance, quick to install and competitively priced.